 - denigrate an individual by reason of colour, race, ethnic or national origins, religion, gender, sexual orientation or disability

-Netsafe has been appointed to resolve reports related to alleged breaches of the 10 communication principles.
-We are not an enforcement agency, but we do have a high success rate in helping people find a resolution.
+Netsafe has the responsibility to help resolve reports related to alleged breaches of the 10 communication principles.
+We are not an enforcement agency, but we do have a high resolution rate.
 Some of the things we can do include:

 - liaise with website hosts, ISPs and other content hosts (both here and overseas) and request them to takedown or moderate posts that are clearly offensive

 - use advise, negotiation, mediation and persuasion (as appropriate) to resolve complaints